logzio/logz-docs/_source/user-guide/tokens/api-tokens.md

 If you're an Enterprise or Pro plan subscriber, your account includes API access.
-You have full control over your tokens to create and delete them at any time.

-To revoke a token's permissions, delete the token.
+API tokens are unique to each account.
+The only exception are a subset of account counfiguration operations that must be run with the API token of the main account.

 ![Manage API tokens](https://dytvr9ot2sszz.cloudfront.net/logz-docs/tokens/api-tokens.png)